Park View accommodation summary

 We ask for a damage deposit of £50.
 This will be returned in the fortnight following your stay.

 Wheelchair accessible ground floor depending on wheelchair width.
 Please contact the office on 017687 80571 if you have questions about accessibility

 Park View is a fully accessible cottage suitable for families with children and dogs.
 It boasts spacious accommodation, large gardens, views of sheep grazing in pastures and close proximity to both the coastline and the Lake District National Park.

 Upon arrival, you should head to the back of the house.
 A basket of local goodies awaits; the contents will depend on the season but expect to find fresh eggs from the hens in the garden, homegrown onions, potatoes, plums and herbs, as well as local biscuits, jam, drinks and not forgetting a little something for any four-legged friends.
 The gardens are shared with the friendly owners, who allow either two medium/large dogs or three small dogs to stay at the cottage.

-The kitchen is large and well stocked, containing an electric oven and four-ring ceramic hob, fridge, dishwasher, microwave and washing machine.
-There is a chest freezer and a tumbler dryer in the utility room, just a few metres from the kitchen.
+The kitchen is large and well stocked, containing an electric oven and four-ring ceramic hob, undercounter fridge, dishwasher, microwave and washing machine.
+There is a chest freezer and a tumbler dryer in the utility room as well as a second undercounter fridge, just a few metres from the kitchen.
 In the kitchen is a dining table that seats eight guests and a breakfast bar with four stools.

 There are two lounges in the cottage.
 One is to the front of the house and features two deep four-seater sofas, a smart TV (don't forget to bring your Netflix/Prime login), a selection of books and DVDs and an open coal fire.
 Plenty of coal and kindling is supplied but guests are kindly requested to clean and re-lay the fire for the next guests.
 A smaller lounge looks though a large window onto the array of bird feeders in the back garden and has a small smart TV and DVD player.